BSUIR-OOP/laboratory-work-2-notawhalea/README.md

-# HEllo Alexander and other casual viewer!!
+# Hello Alexander and other casual viewer!!
 It is my *second* attempt of working with github classroom **A little code review:**
 1)Every mistakes in my first lab were fixed